Call us now:

 For the Wealthy Pensioners category (aged 50 or over), the requirements are:

-In Thailand for retirement as US citizens, the LTR visa allows for an unlimited number of dependents: spouse, unmarried children under the age of 20, and parents.
-Each dependent must have health insurance of at least $50,000.
-Health insurance remains mandatory for the main holder, with a minimum coverage of $50,000.
-Failing this, a bank deposit of $100,000 maintained for twelve months is required.
+In Thailand for retirement as US citizens, the LTR visa permits an unlimited number of dependents: spouse, unmarried children under the age of 20, and parents.
+Each dependent must have health insurance with coverage of at least $50,000.
+Health insurance remains mandatory for the primary holder, with a minimum coverage of $50,000.
+If this requirement is not met, a bank deposit of $100,000 maintained for twelve months is necessary.

 In Thailand for retirement as US citizens, the LTR visa grants total exemption from tax on foreign-source income.
 US pensions transferred to Thailand are therefore not taxed, regardless of the general rules applicable since 2024.